Frustrated from the criticisms of the way you raise your kids? Here’s how to respond when someone criticizes your parenting methods.

 - We didn’t baptize our kids.
 Out of everyone, we’re the only ones who aren’t raising our kids Catholic.

-And so on.
-When you’re a first time mom and you’re trying hard to hold onto your values, it can suck to hear opposing views.
 You start questioning yourself.
 You feel like you don’t have support.
 Or you’re the topic of conversation at parties once you leave (for the early bedtime, of course!).

 Once in a while, people’s unsolicited comments can help you decide what to do.
 We can get caught up in ourselves that hearing opposing views can add a fresh take on it.